google/comprehensive-rust/src/user-defined-types/const.md

 - Mention that `const` behaves semantically similar to C++'s `constexpr`
 - It isn't super common that one would need a runtime evaluated constant, but it is helpful and safer than using a static.
-- It isn't super common that one would need a runtime evaluated constant, but it is helpful and safer than using a static.

 </details>